 A couple of weeks ago I returned from Bangladesh.
 I spent there 11 days.

 It was a long-awaited trip for me.
-At first several years ago I chanced to read a book written by Dr. Muhammad Yunus which had been just translated into Russian.
+At first, several years ago I chanced to read a book written by Dr. Muhammad Yunus which had been just translated into Russian.
 Then I bought a book in English about Bangladesh history.
-I hadn’t found a contemporary edition of history book in Russian and ordered this one in some USA online shop.
+I hadn’t found a contemporary edition of the history book in Russian and ordered this one in some USA online shop.
 Generally speaking, 30-40 years ago we had a lot of books published in Russian about Bangladesh, including Bengali language textbooks and other numerous works.
 And I hope the number of books translated into Russian will increase.

 Besides reading, I love traveling.
-And to that time I had already been at least twice in every country bordering Bangladesh: India, Myanmar, Nepal and Bhutan.
+And to that time I had already been at least twice in every country bordering Bangladesh: India, Myanmar, Nepal, and Bhutan.
 And every time traveling to South Asia, I was planning to visit Bangladesh “next time”.
 I imagined how nice it would be to find a way to visit Bangladesh sooner or later.

 It was a well-organized and informative trip.
 Bangladesh is not an easy country for traveling independently but with the help of the local travel agency, it becomes a really attractive and easy trip.

 In Dhaka, you find yourself in the heart of one of the most densely populated countries.
 There are too many people everywhere.
 It’s a very lively and active city.
 And as we were in the country with a very rich heritage, we chanced to see many interesting places, including National Assembly Building, Lalbagh Fort, Dhakeshwari Temple, Khan Mohammad Mridha Mosque, Armenian Church, Star Mosque, and Ahsan Manzil.